Pneumonia is an infection that causes inflammation in one or both of the lungs and may be caused by a virus, bacteria, fungi or other germs.

 Pneumonia can sometimes lead to serious complications, such as respiratory system failure, spread of infections, fluid surrounding the lungs, abscesses or uncontrolled inflammation throughout the body (sepsis).
 The condition can also be fatal, so it is important to seek immediate medical attention if you are experiencing these symptoms.

-How is pneumonia evaluated?
+How is pneumonia diagnosed and evaluated?

 Your primary doctor will begin by asking you about your medical history and symptoms.
 You will also undergo a physical exam, so that your doctor can listen to your lungs.
 In checking for pneumonia, your doctor will listen for abnormal sounds like crackling, rumbling or wheezing.
 If your doctor thinks you may have pneumonia, an imaging test may be performed to confirm the diagnosis.